How to change an engine oil filter

 1. Elevate your car

 It’s all up from here!
 First, find a flat level area to elevate the car.
 You can then raise it either by driving onto ramps, using jack stands or a hydraulic floor jack.
-When using jacks, make sure the car is in park before lifting.
+When using jacks, make sure the car is in park (or first gear in a manual) before lifting.
+For easier access to the filter, it’s a good idea to use four jack stands, one on each corner of the car.
+Make sure they are secure before going underneath.
+You can check your owner’s manual for advice on where to best place the jacks.

-1. Locate the drain plug
+2. Locate the drain plug

-1. Drain the oil
+3. Drain the oil

 draining oil from car

-1. Remove old oil filter
+4, Remove the old oil filter

 Now you can move on to changing over the oil filter.
 To remove the existing one, place the oil drain pan underneath to catch any stray oil.
 Unscrew the filter and try to keep it upright to avoid excess spillage from inside.
 You can then dispose of the old filter.

-1. Install the new oil filter
+5. Install the new oil filter

-1. Fill up with clean oil
+6. Fill up with clean oil

 Once this has been completed and everything is securely in place, you can begin refilling the engine oil.
 Use a funnel to help prevent spillage and fill to the correct specifications.
 This can be found in your owner’s manual.
 Overfilling the oil can be harmful to your engine.

-1. Run the engine and check for leaks
+7. Run the engine and check for leaks

 Once you’ve filled up, turn on the car and see if it is running smoothly.
 Check for any leaks near the drain plug and oil filter and ensure everything is sealed properly.
 If there is a leak, turn off the car and fix it as needed.
-Check the oil level with the dipstick, lower the car and you’re good to go!
+Check the oil level with the dipstick, lower the car, and you’re good to go!

 If you’re feeling stuck during this process, Natrad has a network of stores across Australia that can help.
-There is a large high-quality range of oil filters to choose from and our expert technicians can install them into your vehicle as needed.
+There is a large high-quality range of oil filters to choose from and our qualified technicians can install them into your vehicle as needed.